 A precisely worked out agenda is not the rule for meetings in China, but you can suggest certain topics.
 However, topics on the agenda are not dealt with in sequence; there is jumping from one individual point to another, back and forth.
 The Chinese are happy to change for the moment to an uncomplicated agenda item and come back to the controversial item later, especially when it is hard to resolve.
 Harmony between conversation partners must not be endangered and over-critical utterances can quickly lead to loss of face.

 It is not recommended that you spontaneously present completely new topics at a meeting.
-If the Chinese side was not able to come to agreement on your position in advance, it will have nothing to say on it.
+If the Chinese side was not able to come to an agreement on your position in advance, it will have nothing to say on it.

 Cautious expression of opinion

-In meetings with Chinese an indirect style of communication is predominant.
+In meetings with the Chinese, an indirect style of communication is predominant.
 Take particular note of carefully formulated hints and read between the lines.
 Do not expect plain talk but listen closely and put together the individual pieces bit by bit.
 Be especially aware of what is said at the end of an explanation or a lecture.
 The most important part always comes at the end in China.

 Yes is not yet a commitment